15 top-rated 2020 planners on Amazon to keep your new year organized

 Maalbok Planner 2020 ($17.49, originally $29.99; amazon.com)

-This planner, which breaks down your year into both months and weeks for easy planning, packs on the vibrancy with full-color illustrations on each page that lend to an uber-cute aesthetic.
-And with a 4.9 rating and more than 600 reviews, we're not the only people who think so.
+This planner, which breaks down your year into both months and weeks for easy planning, packs on the vibrancy with full-color illustrations on each page that lend an uber-cute aesthetic.
+And its 4.9-star rating and more than 600 reviews make it clear we're not the only people who think so.

 _______________________________________________________________________________